Lesedi La Rona

-Lesedi La Rona, formerly known in media as Karowe AK6 or as Quad 1 by the personnel at the mine, is the fourth-largest diamond ever found, and the third-largest of gem quality.
+Lesedi La Rona, formerly known in media as Karowe AK6 or as Quad 1 by the personnel at the mine, is the fifth-largest diamond ever found, and the third-largest of gem quality.
 It was found in the Karowe mine, (formerly called AK6) in Botswana on 16 November 2015.

 British jeweller Graff bought the rough diamond for $53 million in 2017.
 By April 2019, Graff had cut it into one large emerald cut diamond, the Graff Lesedi La Rona, weighing 302.37 carat and 66 smaller stones.

 Description

 The Lesedi La Rona is a colourless/white, type IIa diamond.

 It weighs 1111 carat and measures 65 × 56 × 40 mm.
 In comparison, the Cullinan, discovered in 1905 in South Africa, weighed 3,106.75 carat.

 The Lesedi La Rona was mined using Large Diamond Recovery ("LDR") XRT machines, and is the largest diamond recovered using machines for automated diamond sorting.
 It is estimated to be over 2.5 billion years old.